-The Council has the ultimate responsibility for the health and safety of St Austell Town Council but discharges this responsibility through the Operations Manager down to individual managers, supervisors and employees.
+The Council has the ultimate responsibility for the health and safety of St Austell Town Council but discharges this responsibility through the Town Clerk down to individual managers, supervisors and employees.

-The Council has nominated the Operations Manager to have special responsibility for health and safety.
+The Councillors have nominated the Town Clerk to have special responsibility for health and safety.

-The Council will ensure that:
+The Councillors will ensure that: